African and African American Studies (AAS)

 3, 3/0; DI14

-The relationship of American social institutions and the African American family; familial relations within the African American family.
-Useful for students who will interact with a diverse population in their careers, e.g., education and service occupations.
-Offered spring only.
+The examination of the relationship between American social institutions and the African American family and familial relations within the African American family.
+Offered fall only.

 Equivalent Course: SOC 321